SkoolNotes/Taproot/2020ML301/KBValidationPB.md

 	- What is the best highest possible score you could get?
 		- The highest possible score is 1, representing a perfect fit.
 In order to achieve an R^2 of 1, the error must be 0.
 	- If your model simply predicted the average value of the training set no matter what the input was, what score would you get on a test set whose average matched that of the training set?
-		- The score would be 0,
+		- The score would be 0, as the denominator and numerator would be equal.
+This would result in the equation 1-1, which equals 0.
 What is the lowest score that you can get?
 When using accuracy to measure your model's performance on a classification problem:
 What is the best possible score you could get?